MussieTeka/To-Do-List/README.md

 ### Usage

-Run npm start to start the application
+Run npm start to start the application using webapp live server.

 ```sh
   npm start